michmzr/michmzr.github.io/docs/DESIGN.md

 The current web baseline uses 0px corner radius for sections and content panels.
 Image treatment is selected for its context; no portrait-frame requirement is inherited from print.
 Buttons and fields use the web-specific 4px control radius.
 These radii are adjustable, including rounded or pill-shaped filter controls where useful.
 Shape must not be the only indication of selection or interactivity.

-Do not invent a new logo or substitute a monogram for the supplied CyberShu wordmark.
+Use the approved CS ligature and CyberShu wordmark as the shared identity.
+Do not substitute unrelated symbols or redraw the monogram per component.
 Decorative patterns are optional website design choices, not requirements inherited from historical print variants.
 Functional icons must use a consistent visual style and accessible names.
 Preserve technology names and existing security content.

 ## Components

 ### Site identity and page introductions

-Render the wordmark as text or an accessible vector with the home-link name “CyberShu”.
+Render the monogram with the text wordmark and the home-link name “CyberShu home”.
 The initial navigation uses cream on navy; a light-header variant uses accessible dark text.
 The current destination needs a visible non-color cue and `aria-current`.

 The site header and logo establish shared identity.
 Page introductions then explain the page's purpose: an article title, an archive heading, a service introduction or profile information.
 The `hero` token describes an optional high-emphasis web surface, not a prescribed composition.
 A hero can be text-only; no portrait, slogan, signature block or 2:1 grid is required.
 Demonstrations must use website tasks and content rather than recreating the front of the card.